-Adirondack Daily Enterprise recently published an article regarding the renovations that occurred at Adirondack Mountain Club’s High Peaks Information Center.
+Adirondack Daily Enterprise recently published an article regarding the renovations that occurred at ADK’s High Peaks Information Center.
 Below is the article by Antonio Olivero.

 LAKE PLACID — Glass tables showcasing High Peaks maps and trails, two cash registers and a working fireplace — hikers at the state’s most popular trailhead will now depart from a spacious and light-filled High Peaks Information Center that looks vastly different from what it was pre-makeover.

-Wes Lampman, the North Country operations director for the Adirondack Mountain Club (ADK), said interior renovations should be 100-percent complete by the end of this month.
+Wes Lampman, the North Country operations director for the ADK (Adirondack Mountain Club), said interior renovations should be 100-percent complete by the end of this month.
 As of last week, the center’s bathrooms are open along with a new information center and equipment rentals.
 Lampman added that gear sale offerings are limited right now but will be expanded in coming weeks as retail displays are completed and installed.

 No longer are HPIC employees working out of adjacent tents, as they did this winter, though porta-johns are still in place next to the HPIC.